QGBrabant/javaggregation/README.md

 ## What is it

-This program is a java implementation of algorithm presented in the paper "Interpolation by lattice polynomial functions: a polynomial time algorithm" by Quentin Brabant, Miguel Couceiro and José Figueira (submitted for publication).
+This program is a java implementation of algorithms presented in the paper *Interpolation by lattice polynomial functions: a polynomial time algorithm* by Quentin Brabant, Miguel Couceiro and José Figueira (submitted for publication).
 It implements distributive lattices, lattice polynomial functions, and processes related to it.

 ## The jar file